ProGamerGov/neural-style-pt/README.md

   pooling layers can improve the results.
 I haven't been able to get good results using average pooling, but the option is here.
 * `-seed`: An integer value that you can specify for repeatable results.
 By default this value is random for each run.
-* `-multidevice_strategy`: A comma-separated list of layer indices at which to split the network.
-The `-gpu` parameter requires a comma-separated list of zero-indexed GPU IDs and `c` for the CPU, in order to use the `-multidevice_strategy` parameter.
+* `-multidevice_strategy`: A comma-separated list of layer indices at which to split the network when using multiple devices.
+See [Multi-GPU scaling](https://github.com/ProGamerGov/neural-style-pt/tree/pip-master#multi-gpu-scaling) for more details.
 * `-backend`: `nn`, `cudnn`, or `mkl`.
 Default is `nn`.
   `mkl` requires Intel's MKL backend.
 * `-cudnn_autotune`: When using the cuDNN backend, pass this flag to use the built-in cuDNN autotuner to select